-That recipe hasn’t changed much, and it’s the basis for this recipe—and I still think it’s the best chocolate cake!
+That recipe hasn’t changed much, and it’s the basis for this recipe—and I still think it’s the best chocolate cake EVER! (although my favorite cake in the whole world is my Granny’s Chocolate Sheet Cake!)

 As much as I love it, I rarely order chocolate cake in restaurants.
 Even the best restaurants usually serve a slightly dry chocolate cake and I cannot stand that.

-So with this recipe, I use vegetable oil and butter as well as an extra egg yolk to ensure the cake is moist and tender and not at all dry.
+So I adapted the Hershey’s Chocolate Cake recipe to include vegetable oil and butter as well as an extra egg yolk to ensure the cake is moist and tender and not at all dry.

 - 2 cups granulated sugar